Recovery Reductions, Conjectures, and Barriers: Introduction

-Here, we use randomness in our reduction so we have a reduction time that is linear (upto polylogarithmic factors) in the input size, to avoid the large polynomial overhead our black-box algorithm gives us.
+Here, we use randomness in our reduction so we have a reduction time that is linear (up to polylogarithmic factors) in the input size, to avoid the large polynomial overhead our black-box algorithm gives us.

-In some way, both these problems have structure similar to $\NP$-complete problems. $\OV$ admits a $2^{0.5n}$-time reduction from $k\SAT$ with $n$ variables \cite{Williams2005} and \textit{Parity $k$-Clique} \textit{$k$-Clique} is $\ETH$-hard \citep{Goldreich2018, CHEN20061346}.
+In some way, both these problems have structure similar to $\NP$-complete problems. $\OV$ admits a $2^{0.5n}$-time reduction from $k\SAT$ with $n$ variables \cite{Williams2005} and \textit{Parity $k$-Clique} is $\ETH$-hard \citep{Goldreich2018, Chen2006}.
 This suggests a relationship between reduction from $\NP$ even if the reduction is subexponential, and the existence of a recovery reduction.
 We note that our techniques do not imply random reductions for arbitrary polynomial-time computable functions.
 We further discuss this in Remark \ref{remark:multiplication}.